lonycell/grafana.v7/docs/sources/features/datasources/azuremonitor.md

 ### Application Insights alerting

-Grafana alerting is supported for Application Insights.
+ThingSPIN alerting is supported for Application Insights.
 This is not Azure Alerts support.
-Read more about how alerting in Grafana works [here]({{< relref "../../alerting/rules.md" >}}).
+Read more about how alerting in ThingSPIN works [here]({{< relref "../../alerting/rules.md" >}}).

 {{< docs-imagebox img="/img/docs/v60/azuremonitor-alerting.png" class="docs-image--no-shadow" caption="Azure Monitor Alerting" >}}